PlanetUI/flare/README.md

 ![CI/CD](https://github.com/PlanetUI/flare/actions/workflows/node.yml/badge.svg)

-# Flare ERP (Enterprise Resource Planning)
+# Flare

-Flare ERP is simple ERP built with svelte and will be used for online learning platform.
+Flare is app built with SvelteKit and will be used for online learning platform.

+Expect to see a lot of changes in the coming days.